 The Association of Ringing Teachers (ART or the “Association”) is concerned about your privacy and takes active steps to protect any personal information you share with us.
-This policy describes how we collect such information, what we do with it and the measures we take to protect it when you use the ART website, log into SmART Ringer, the on-line learning system or use other services provided by the Association.
+This policy describes how we, as the Data Controller, collect such information, what we do with it and the measures we take to protect it when you use the ART website, log into SmART Ringer, the on-line learning system or use other services provided by the Association.
 It forms part of a wider Data Protection Policy (www.ringingteachers.org/about/policies-and-guidelines) and conforms to the General Data Protection Regulations implemented in May 2018.

 If your ringing teacher registers you with ART as a new ringer, we will hold your details and a note of any achievements under the “Learning the Ropes” programme.
 In addition we will contact you and seek your consent to provide you with email communications, links to newsletters and access to on-line services which support you in learning to ring.
 ART has policies in place to safeguard young ringers and vulnerable adults (see http://www.ringingteachers.co.uk/art/policies/) and we normally use a parent or guardian’s email address to communicate with young ringers under 16 years of age.
 Users over the age of 13 with an existing Facebook account may apply to join the Learning the Ropes Facebook group.
 As a Ringer on the Learning the Ropes scheme details of the scheme levels you achieve will be published in ringing journals and on the ART website with your location, unless your teacher asks for you to be omitted.